zinikiGareth/blueberries/concepts/index.md

 Blueberries can either be created directly by other, containing, code or they can be grown from seed.
-A seed needs to specify the name of a "BlueberryBrand", essentially the "class" of Blueberry, together with the data (if applicable) and state (if any) to use to render the blueberry.
+A seed needs to specify the name of a "BlueberryVariety", essentially the "class" of Blueberry, together with the data (if applicable) and state (if any) to use to render the blueberry.

-Remember that a "card" (Blueberry) is an "application" (BlueberryBrand) showing "data" at a "state".
+Remember that a "card" (Blueberry) is an "application" (BlueberryVariety) showing "data" at a "state".

 ## BlueberryPunnet(s)